hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: "AI" art is unethical and immoral.

 **How It's Misleading**: "Theft" implies taking a physical object, like breaking into your home and taking a painting, or removing digital assets, like draining a bank account.
-Copying a JPEG is very different, because, if I copy your JPEG, you still have the JPEG.
+Copying an image file is very different: if I copy your JPEG, you still have the JPEG.
 [Unlike physical ownership, copyright law is not absolute ownership, and expanding copyright further could be harmful for artists and society](https://pluralistic.net/2023/02/09/ai-monkeys-paw/#bullied-schoolkids).

 <center>
 <a href="https://knowyourmeme.com/memes/piracy-its-a-crime"><img src="../../../images/piracy.jpg" alt="You Wouldn't Download A Car graphic"></a>